davidolufemi/EKS-automated-pipeline/README.md

 - **Security:**
   - The control plane and data plane are deployed in private subnets for enhanced security.
   - IAM roles such as `AWSServiceRoleForAmazonEKSNodegroup` and `AWSServiceRoleForAutoScaling` are provisioned based on AWS best practices.
 - **Compute:** I selected EC2-managed node groups for this implementation.
-While Fargate is also a great option (being serverless and cost-efficient for predictable workloads), EC2 was chosen for simplicity and speed during setup.
-The downside is we would have to install security patches ourselves.
+While Fargate is also a great option (being serverless and cost-efficient for predictable workloads), I chose EC2 for simplicity and speed during setup.
+The downside of using EC2 for EKS is we would have to install security patches ourselves going forward.
+- The cluster was also deployed in three AZ's for fault tolerance.

 ##  Application Development

-- **Language:** Java (Spring Boot)
-- **Containerization:** Docker using a multi-stage build to keep images lightweight.
+- **Language:** Java (Spring Boot) and assume we would have - **Containerization:** Docker using a multi-stage build to keep images lightweight.
-- **Tagging:** Each image is tagged with the Git commit SHA for traceability.
+- **Tagging:** Each image is tagged with the Git commit SHA for traceability and also for updating the docker image during pipeline runtime.

 ---